PE and School Sport Premium Funding

 At St Loys we recognise that all young people should have the opportunity to live healthy and active lives.
 A positive experience in a broad range of sport and physical activity can build a lifetime habit of participation with numerous benefits to physical and mental well being and children’s emotional development.

-We also acknowledge that a broad, balanced, high quality curriculum with access to daily and extra-curricular activities has a positive impact on concentration, attitude and achievement.
+We also acknowledge that a broad, balanced, high quality curriculum with access to daily and Curriculum Enrichment activities has a positive impact on concentration, attitude and achievement.

 What is the Sports Premium?

-Since September 2013 the Government has provided annual funding for schools to make additional and sustainable improvements to the quality of Physical Education, Sport and Physical Activity (PESPA) offered.
-The funding is designed to develop or add to the PEPSA activities schools already offer, in addition, to building capacity and capability within the school ensuring that improvements made are a lasting legacy benefitting pupils joining in future years.
+Since September 2013 the Government has provided annual funding for schools to make additional and sustainable improvements to the quality of Physical Education, School Sport and Physical Activity (PESSPA) offered.
+The funding is designed to develop or add to the PESSPA activities schools already offer, in addition, to building capacity and capability within the school ensuring that improvements made are a lasting legacy benefitting pupils joining in future years.

 Our use of the funding to date has included: